 Even experienced professionals can weaken their message with small missteps.
 Avoid the following:

-- Ignoring the job context or subject area: Tailor your letter to the specific role.
+Ignoring the job context or subject area: Tailor your letter to the specific role.
 A preschool teacher’s compassion reads differently from a high school science teacher’s analytical skill.
 Match the examples to the position so your recommendation feels relevant and intentional.

-- Forgetting your contact details: Always include your full name, title, organization, email, and phone number.
+Forgetting your contact details: Always include your full name, title, organization, email, and phone number.
 It makes your endorsement verifiable and shows you’re open to further discussion.

-- Writing about someone you don’t know well: Only write letters for people whose teaching you’ve observed or whose work you understand firsthand.
-If you have to consult their CV to recall what they’ve done, you’re not the right person to write the letter.
+Writing about someone you don’t know well: Only write letters for people whose teaching you’ve observed or whose work you understand firsthand.
+If you have to consult their resume to recall what they’ve done, you’re not the right person to write the letter.
 A weak, impersonal letter can do more harm than good.

-- Letting the letter run longer than one page: A focused, one-page letter is easier to read and more persuasive.
-Three to four concise paragraphs are ideal — enough space to make your point without losing attention.
+Letting the letter run longer than one page: A focused, one-page letter is easier to read and more persuasive.
+Three to four concise paragraphs are ideal; enough space to make your point without losing attention.

 “All too often letters are nearly useless.
 It is regrettable both for the candidates and for institutional committees when letters fail to provide accurate, fair, or transparently honest assessments or fail to place the candidate in proper perspective relative to his/her place in the field.
 Although many of us have come to understand this, committee group dynamic all too often results in letters being used as de facto decision making tools: candidates are dismissed if a letter is deemed to contain coded negatives, dangerous since not all letter writers or nationalities use the same code.”